-The Ministry of Health has temporarily postponed vaccine services for individuals who have made reservations for the first dose due to a shortage in supply of COVID-19 vaccines, the Minister of Health shared on Tuesday.
+The Ministry of Health has temporarily postponed vaccine services for individuals who have made reservations for the first dose due to a shortage in supply of COVID-19, the Minister of Health shared on Tuesday.

 Speaking during a press conference, Yang Berhormat Dato Seri Setia Dr Hj Md Isham Hj Jaafar said that vaccination centres nationwide “will not be able to provide the COVID-19 vaccination services to anyone who have booked the first dose”.